 Some of the researchers including Dr. Danielle Dick, founder of the College of Behavioral and Emotional Health Institute are trying to answer the questions.
 The results of their research greatly impact how addicts are treated.

-Dr. Danielle Dick is a professor in Psychology, African American Studies, and Human and Molecular Genetics at Virginia Commonwealth University.
+Dr. Danielle Dick is a professor of Psychology, African American Studies, and Human and Molecular Genetics at Virginia Commonwealth University.
 With grant funding from the National Institutes of Health (NIH), she studies genetic influences on substance use and mental health, and how genetic predispositions change in different environments.

 Dr. Dick started with this premise: “Some of us are born with the sequence of DNA that makes us more at risk for some outcomes.”
 To address the above questions, she worked with researchers in Finland, England, and the United States.